MikroTik Policy Routing

 - Some destinations must always remain in the policy set.

-- You want dynamic learning and static policy to coexist in one managed set.
+- Dynamic learning and static policy should coexist in one managed set.

 RouterOS Policy-Routing Model